ni/semi-test-library-dotnet/docs/UserGuide/ConfiguringInstrumentSessions.md

 ## Configuring DCPower Settings

-The DCPower Extensions provide two main classes to configure DCPower settings: `DCPowerSourceSettings` & `DCPowerMeasureSettings`.
+The DCPower Extensions provide two main classes to configure DCPower settings: `DCPowerSourceSettings` and `DCPowerMeasureSettings`.

 ### Source Settings

-To configure common settings relating to sourcing constant voltage or current in Single Point mode with NI DCPower instruments use the `DCPowerSourceSettings` class.
+Use the `DCPowerSourceSettings` class to configure common settings related to sourcing constant voltage or current in Single Point mode with NI-DCPower instruments.

 Example Usage: